Phones squealing like prodded pigs,

 and nothing human looks back.

-t real we invent the birds
+The trees aren’t real we invent the birds

 the highway is a cotton stream